ekuizhev/installations/README.md

-# This is folder which contains various tutorials
+# This is folder which contains various instalation tutorials